ramonvicente-zz/upwords/README.md

 ### Time Spent
 I can say that I spent around **5:30h to 6h** hours on this project.

-This project was not a big API but as it is a test I took time to see the best way to do the solutions, architecture, and the whole activities.
+This project was not a big API but as it is a test I took time to see the best way to do the solutions, architecture, and handle with some issues that appears time to time (vscode, gradle, tests).
 Also due to personal things I needed to split the time dedicated to this project in many moments of the all days.
 I think those informations are relevant to understand why I took this time to finish the project.

 ## Appreciation